 The involvement of youths in African politics is not just a matter of representation but a catalyst for positive change and sustainable development.

-In conclusion, empowering African youths politically is not just an investment in the future; it is a commitment to building a more prosperous and equitable continent for generations to come.
+In conclusion, empowering African youths politically is not just an investment in the future.
+It is a commitment to building a more prosperous and equitable continent for generations to come.

-Challenges Facing Youth Political Participation in Africa
+Challenges Facing Youth Political Participation in Africa (Youths in Politics: Shaping the Future of African Governance)

 Youth political participation in Africa faces numerous challenges despite the continent’s youthful population demographic.